open-feature/community/tech-committee-charter.md

 ### No Over-Representation

-No more than one-third (33%) of the TC members may be affiliated with the same employer (same employer defined as "people employed by the same company or subsidiaries").
+No more than one-third (33%) of the TC members may be affiliated with the same employer (same employer defined as "representing the same legal entity/project").
 If removal or resignation of a TC member, or a change of employment by a TC member, creates a situation where more than one-third of the TC membership shares an employer, then the situation must be immediately remedied by the election of one or more TC members.

 ## Responsibilities of the Technical Committee